 The process for submitting an application for a therapeutic use exemption (TUE) is not the same for all athletes.
 The TUE Wizard helps to ascertain if, when, and to whom a TUE application should be submitted.

 The information detailed on this page relates solely to TUE applications submitted to Antidoping Switzerland.
-Applications made to international federations must respect their individual regulations and forms.
+Applications made to International Sports Federations must respect their individual regulations and forms.

 Submitting a TUE Application